jao11/XMIMSIM/Installation-instructions.md

 Installers containing the 32-bit and 64-bit binaries of XMI-MSIM for the Windows platform can be found in the **[Downloads](http://lvserver.ugent.be/xmi-msim)** section.
 It will download and install _xraylib_ if necessary.
 Although the 32-bit version has been verified to work on Windows XP, we recommend using it on Windows 7 and newer.
 Version 4.0 is the last release to have support for Windows XP.

-The Windows version ship with the OpenCL plug-in for XMI-MSIM.
+The Windows versions ship with the OpenCL plug-in for XMI-MSIM.
 In order for this plug-in to function, you need 1) to have a videocard that supports OpenCL 1.1 and 2) have the OpenCL drivers installed as provided by your videocard's manufacturer.
 To test if this is the case, try running XMI-MSIM with OpenCL enabled: if an error dialog pops up, then you need to install the drivers.
-Other errors would be displayed in red in the log, followed by a fallback to the default OpenCL implementation.
+Other errors would be displayed in red in the log, followed by a fallback to the default Fortran implementation.

 ## Mac OS X